seanpue/graphtransliterator/README.rst

 - Linguists need to move between different methods of phonetic transcription.

-- Documents in legacy fonts must now be converted contemporary Unicode ones.
+- Documents in legacy fonts must now be converted to contemporary Unicode ones.

 - Complex-script languages are frequently approached in natural language processing and in digital humanities research through transliteration, as it provides disambiguating